rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 ---
-title: Azure management library concepts | Microsoft Docs
+title: Azure management API for Java guide | Microsoft Docs
 description: Understand patterns and concepts used by the Azure management libraries for Java
 services: ''
 documentationcenter: java